These Everything Bagels From Scratch are so perfectly chewy and delicious and are actually easier than you think to make at home!

 The first thing you need to do is activate the yeast by adding water to a bowl of a stand mixer and sprinkle yeast on top.
 Let it sit for about 10 minutes until it's foamy.

-Add flour, salt, and barley malt syrup to mixing bowl and mix on low.
+Add flour, salt, and barley malt syrup to a mixing bowl and mix on low.

 You'll have a thick, heavy, somewhat dry dough.
 Once it's all incorporated, then you'll knead it on a floured surface for about 5 minutes before letting proof.